MASCOT Family Role

 • deny getting upset, super-independent but depressed

-• drift through life with little or no ambition, so may be under-employed or obsessed with one ‘big’ goal (realistic or not, productive or not)
+• may drift through life with little or no ambition, be under-employed or obsessed with one ‘big’ goal (realistic or not, productive or not)

 • easily feel rejected while always staying aloof, ‘invisible’